AliNicholas/risk-management-octave-allegro/README.md

  └───────────────────────────────────────────────────┘
 ```

 Then open the browser to http://localhost:3000.
-You should be able to search for a stock's ticker
+You should be able to search for a Risk Management Application, you can create your own project and identfy the assets and threats you may have.
-upon clicking on a ticker, you should see a list of news related to the ticker.